JLF FIRM ARTICLES AND NEWS

 2nd Degree Burn – With a second-degree burn with the blistering skin you want to keep it clean and covered to prevent infection in case the blisters burst.
 You should seek professional help at a clinic or ER depending on the severity.

 3rd Degree Burns – This is an extremely serious burn which causes damage through all layers of the skin and often includes charred skin.
-This must be kept clean and covered at all cost as it is far too easy for infection inside the wound.
+This must be kept clean and covered at all costs as it is far too easy for infection inside the wound.
 It is imperative that you seek immediate treatment in the nearest ER.

 4th Degree Burns – This is the most severe of all burns and considered life-threatening no matter how much of the skin is compromised.
 This type of burn extends down to and may include actual burning of the bones, muscles, and tendons.
 It is imperative that you seek immediate treatment in the nearest ER.